Simpatico (The Charlatans album): Release

-Shortly before the Charlatans had presented the final version of the album to Sanctuary Records, the A&R representative John Williams, who had signed the band to the label, quit his role.
+Shortly before the Charlatans had presented the final version of the album to Sanctuary Records, A&R representative John Williams, who had signed the band to the label, quit his role.
 Burgess said Williams' "parting gift" was the resuscitation of defunct reggae label Creole Records solely for them.
 On 12 January 2006, Simpatico was announced for release in three months' time.
-By the end of month, the album's track listing was posted online; demos of "Dead Man's Eye" and "Road to Paradise", as well of videos from the sessions were made available on the band's website.
+By the end of the month, the album's track listing was posted online; demos of "Dead Man's Eye" and "Road to Paradise", as well as videos from the sessions, were made available on the band's website.
 In March 2006, the band appeared at the South by Southwest music conference in Austin, Texas, where they met former Creation Records owner Alan McGee.
 "Blackened Blue Eyes" was released as the album's lead single on 3 April 2006.
 Two versions were released on CD: the first with "Arise Arise", while the second featured "Cry Cry Cry" and "Don't You Worry" as its B-sides, alongside the music video for "Blackened Blue Eyes".
-The video was filmed by Charles Mehling, who Burgess had previously met when he was the bassist in the Brian Jonestown Massacre.
+The video was filmed by Charles Mehling, whom Burgess had previously met when he was the bassist in the Brian Jonestown Massacre.
 It was released to American modern rock radio stations the following day.

 That same month, Burgess decided to give up drinking and doing drugs; he booked a hotel room where he entered into a self-imposed detox period.
-He lasted nine days, before touring for the album commenced.
+He lasted nine days before touring for the album commenced.
 Touring manager Curly Jobson and press officer Tony Linkin became increasingly worried about Burgess' state.
 Sometime later, at the suggestion of Jobson, Burgess visited doctor Nish Joshi in London, who put him through a 21-day detox programme.
 Subsequent shows after the conclusion of the 21 days had a noticeable improvement in Burgess' performances.
 Simpatico was released in the UK on 17 April 2006 through Creole and Sanctuary Records.
 The album was released in Mexico on 1 May 2006 through the label Noiselab, which had increased activity after a meeting between its owner Hector Mijangos and McGee.
-The US edition came out a day after, under the band's moniker Charlatans UK, through Sanctuary and Creole Records.
+The US edition came out a day later, under the band's moniker, Charlatans UK, through Sanctuary and Creole Records.
 On the same day, it was reported that the band left their long-serving manager Steve Harrison in favour of Stephen King and McGee, both of Creation Management.